New Jersey Vehicular Manslaughter Lawyer

 Cases involving drugs require special defenses which Jill Cohen frequently uses.
 In fact, she has been recognized by the NJ Supreme Court as a certified criminal trial lawyer.
 Among other things, Attorney Cohen was honored by the state’s Top Court because of her professionalism, dedication to her clients and ability to build creative defense strategies for defendants facing even the most serious of NJ criminal charges.

-What Are the Consequences of a Conviction for First and Second Degree Death by Auto Charges in Cherry Hill, NJ?
+What Are the Consequences of a Conviction for First and Second Degree Death by Auto Charges?

 Death by auto is normally a second degree charge in NJ, with an accompanying prison term of five to 10 years.
 Upon release from prison, the offender will also have their driver’s license suspended for a period of time, ranging from five years to a lifetime revocation.
 The harshest of all penalties are levied if the defendant committed the death by auto when driving while suspended or under the influence of drugs or alcohol.

 If the offender is convicted of a death by auto in the first degree in New Jersey, extra penalties will be imposed.
 For example, first degree offenders are required to forfeit the vehicle that was used in the offense.
 A savvy South Jersey criminal lawyer like Ms. Cohen may be able to negotiate for a reduction in penalties, including an agreement that would allow you to keep the vehicle by trying to convince the court it would cause hardship to the violator’s family.